 If you’re a blogger looking to increase website traffic, then your golden metric hinges on visitors from Pinterest.
 E-commerce sites need to evaluate conversations from Pinterest traffic.
 Brand awareness typically aligns with follower count and visibility.
 Individuals looking to establish themselves as an influence value follower numbers.

 While follower count can factor into each of these goals, it’s not the end all be all.
-Most times it’s better to have a smaller, more engaged audience of your unique tribe as opposed to a giant following of digital zombies.
+Most times it’s better to have a smaller, more engaged audience of your unique community as opposed to a giant following of digital zombies.

 Know your goals for Pinterest, and then evaluate the metrics that help you measure your progress toward that goal.